Raspberry PI OS Review

 DISCOVERY

-probably already familiar with Raspberry Pi OS.
-The Pi-Hole website recommends using Raspberry PI OS as
+your probably already familiar with Raspberry Pi OS.
+The Pi-Hole website recommends using Raspberry

-the operating system when using Raspberry Pi hardware.
-The Raspberry Pi OS a slimmed down 'light'
+PI OS as the operating system when using Raspberry Pi hardware.
+The Raspberry Pi OS is a very

 INSTALLATION (2 Installations)